BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitorsfour-write-up.md

 ![PHP Type Juggling](/img/MonitorsFour/PHPTypeJuggling.png)

 PHP uses loose comparison operators (`==` and `!=`) to perform type juggling.
 When these operators are used, PHP will attempt to convert the values being compared to a common type.
-This can lead to unexpected results, when comparing values that are not directly comptatible.
+This can lead to unexpected results when comparing values that are not directly compatible.
 As an example, comparing the string `4 cars` to the integer `4` will yield `true`, because PHP extracts the integer from the string.

 PHP's loose comparison is so "loose" that it makes surprising judgments, leading to security vulnerabilities.